chinenual/Chinenual-VCV/README.md

 Produce a harmonized pitch from an input chord and melody using Avro Pärt-style tintinnabulation where a harmony note is selected from a reference chord.
-Pärt's music tends to use simple triads for his tintinnabulation.
+Pärt's music tends to use simple triads for his tintinnabulation but the module allows you to specify any set of notes as the reference.
 For example, when using the "Up" variant, the selected note will be the closest note in the chord at a higher pitch than the melody.